-The Group measures intangible assets using the cost model.
+The Group recognizes intangible assets other than goodwill using the cost model.
 Intangible assets acquired separately are measured at cost at initial recognition.
-Intangible assets recognized through a business combination are initially measured at fair value at the acquisition date.
+Intangible assets acquired in a business combination other than goodwill are initially measured at fair value at the acquisition date.